stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 Optional:

 - `access_scope` (String) Access scope of the control plane.
-It defines if the Kubernetes control plane is public or only available inside a STACKIT Network Area.Possible values are: `PUBLIC`, `SNA`.
+It defines if the Kubernetes control plane is public or only available inside a STACKIT Network Area.
+This feature is in private preview.
+Supplying this object is only permitted for enabled accounts.
+If your account does not have access, the request will be rejected.Possible values are: `PUBLIC`, `SNA`.
 The field is immutable!

 ## Import